vetras/ts-express-decorators-wiki/Converters.md

 > In this example, we use the `ConverterService` to delegate the deserialization for each item.
 But you can implement your own deserialization/serialization strategy.

-### With methods
+## Implement serialization/deserialization methods

-You can implement the deserialize and serialize method on your class to customize conversion to Plain Object JavaScript or from a POJ.
+You can implement the `deserialize` and `serialize` method on your class to customize conversion to Plain Object JavaScript or from a POJ.

 Example:
 ```typescript